-Zeaxanthin macular degeneration is all about prevention of the most common cause of age related blindness.
+Zeaxanthin macular degeneration is all about the prevention of the most common cause of age related blindness.
 A deficiency of these carotenoids in the diet leads directly to the use of the white cane; as always, prevention is better than a cure.

-Oddly they are only of importance in the cones in the eye; their concentration in other parts of the body is much lower.
+Oddly they are only of importance in the cones of the eye; their concentration in other parts of the body is much lower.
 Their particular value is in absorbing high energy radiation entering the lens, particularly the blue components, that would damage the retina.

 Phytochemicals are known as functional foods; they enhance health and prevent disease.
 Some of them like the carotenoids lutein and zeaxanthin are well researched as in the prevention of age onset macular degeneration, but there are thousands, and many of their roles are quite unknown.

 Certainly they have antioxidant properties, and in reducing inflammation, preventing cancer and red, angry joints and muscles; blood vessels too.

 Others like lignans and isoflavonoids in seeds, whole grains and legumes, researchers have found give protection against breast cancer for example.

 It's a colossal subject, fascinating for researchers, but for us we simply must make sure we are enjoying a wide range of whole, and especially coloured foods.

 The food industry alas refines out most of these phytochemicals, rendering a supermarket diet dull and potentially dangerous to health.